CLTPayne/chess-game/README.md

 En Passant:

-1. Create Game object
+1. Create Game object - done in minimal form
-2. movePiece is responsible calling what ever function
+2. movePiece is responsible calling what ever function - not used movePiece
 3. Can tell if an en passant is a valid move by seeing if:
     - last move piece === pawn
     - last move from row === +/- 2 last move to row
     - that pawn is +/- 1 col from current pawn
-4. Calculated as part of the pawn move validation steps
+4. Calculated as part of the pawn move validation steps - done

 Potential Game Oject